Skin prick allergy testing for respiratory (aeroallergen) allergies

 This is done with an applicator which applies eight of the allergens at once, both arms are used for application.
 The applicators are placed in the allergen tray and then make a small prick to the upper skin layer.

-The application sites will then be dried, the reactions will take 20 minutes develop during this time we ask you to make sure your child avoids scratching.
+The application sites will then be dried, the reactions will take 20 minutes to develop during this time we ask you to make sure your child avoids scratching.
 The positive control is histamine, which everyone will react to, this is normally seen by a raised red bump known as a wheal.
 It may also be itchy.

-After a wait of 20 minutes, the Physiologist will measure the reaction to each of the allergens (If any).
+After a wait of 20 minutes, the Physiologist will measure the reaction to each of the allergens (if any).
 Your child can then wash their arm to ease the itching.
 The itching should get better and the reaction will usually go down after an hour.
 The Physiologist will tell you what to do if the irritation continues for longer than an hour.